-See what the Emerald Isle has offer on foot.
-Walk along gigantic cliff faces, sandy dunes and beaches, historic ruins and buildings, breathtaking hills and mountains and see the captivating beauty of Ireland.
-From half hour loop walks to week long trails, there’s something for everyone to enjoy.
+See what the Emerald Isle has an offer on foot.
+Walk along with gigantic cliff faces, sandy dunes and beaches, historic ruins and buildings, breathtaking hills and mountains and see the captivating beauty of Ireland.
+From half-hour loop walks to week-long trails, there’s something for everyone to enjoy.
 We’ve rounded up our top 5 favourite routes located all around the country.

 Ireland’s best walking trails

 This trail spans out over 22 miles.
 The route is in place through the permission of landowners.
 It is mostly off-road through fields which are usually grazed with sheep or cows.
 Along the way you’ll be blown away by the Antrim coastline, the Giant’s Causeway, Rathlin Island, Dunluce Castle ruins and the spectacular views of Carnlough Beach.
 The trail begins at Glenarm Village and ends at Slemish.